DiamondLightSource/cothread/docs/user/catools.rst

     object for each PV.
 If a single PV is given then a single subscription object is returned, otherwise a list of subscriptions is returned.

-    Subscriptions will remain active until the :meth:`.close` method is called on the returned subscription object.
+    Subscriptions will remain active until the :meth:`~cothread.pv.PV.close` method is called on the returned subscription object.

-    The precise way in which the callback routine is called on updates depends on whether `pvs` is a single name or a list of names.
+    The precise way in which the callback routine is called on updates depends on whether :code:`pvs` is a single name or a list of names.
 If it is single name then it is called as::

         callback(value)

     for each update.
-If `pvs` is a list of names then each update is reported as::
+If :code:`pvs` is a list of names then each update is reported as::

         callback(value, index)

-    where `index` is the position in the original array of PVs of the PV generating this update.
+    where ``index`` is the position in the original array of PVs of the PV generating this update.
 The values passed to `callback` are :ref:`Augmented`.

     The parameters modify the behaviour as follows:

-    `events`
+    :param events:
         This identifies the type of update which will be notified.
 A bit-wise or of any the following are possible: